 Tempus enrolls the participant as employer and sends an employer welcome packet with EIN application (Tempus handles the federal EIN application as IRC § 3504 agent), state withholding registration with the PA Department of Revenue (myPATH), and PA Department of Labor & Industry UC account opening.

-The participant identifies a non-spouse, non-legally-responsible relative or friend.
+The participant identifies a relative or friend who is not their spouse, legal guardian, Representative Payee, or Power of Attorney.
 Adult children, siblings, in-laws, nieces, nephews, friends, and unrelated workers are all eligible.

 The Common-Law Employer (the participant or representative) sets the DCW's hourly wage at or below the OLTL maximum DCW hourly wage rate for the participant's county.
 Effective January 1, 2026, the OBRA / Act 150 W1792 max rate increased; the CHC SMW max rate runs in parallel, with finalized post-April rate sheets published by Tempus.